The Museum Summit on Creative Aging

 Extensive research shows the transformative effect that arts engagement can have on health and aging, but we face a cruel paradox.
 As people age, they often have both more time and an increased desire for creative outlets, but fewer opportunities to meet these needs.

-Join AAM, Aroha Philanthropies, and colleagues across the country on July 29, 2021, from 1-6 pm ET for the Museum Summit on Creative Aging.
-This free, highly interactive virtual summit will provide museum professionals with inspiration, tools, and connections to help them serve the growing and underserved population of people who are “55 or better.”
+In July of 2021, AAM, Aroha Philanthropies, and colleagues from across the country came together to provide inspiration, tools, and connections to help museum professionals better serve the growing and underserved population of people who are “55 or better.”

-The summit will help directors and senior leadership assess how to partner with funders to integrate older audiences, as critical consumers and supporters, into their museum’s long-term plans for sustainability.
+The summit helped directors and senior leadership assess how to partner with funders to integrate older audiences, as critical consumers and supporters, into their museum’s long-term plans for sustainability.

-The summit will introduce education and programming staff to creative aging programming and provide a map for exploring the practice in greater depth.
+The summit introduced education and programming staff to creative aging programming and provide a map for exploring the practice in greater depth.

-For anyone, the summit provides a compelling vision of how museums can foster healthy aging in America, and offers a starting point for advancing this work.
+For anyone, the summit provided a compelling vision of how museums can foster healthy aging in America, and offers a starting point for advancing this work.

 Made possible with the generous support of Aroha Philanthropies.

-1:10 – 2:00 pm “Creating Belonging to Combat Anti-Asian Hate and Protect our Elders,” a keynote by Daphne Kwok, Vice President of Diversity Equity & Inclusion, Asian American & Pacific Islander Audience Strategy at AARP, followed by a conversation on aging and equity with Lisa Sasaki, Smithsonian American Women’s History Museum, and Edward Tepporn, Executive Director of the Angel Island Immigration Station.
-Moderated by Andrew Plumley, Senior Director of Equity and Culture at AAM.
+A discussion with Daphne Kwok, Vice President of Diversity Equity & Inclusion, Asian American & Pacific Islander Audience Strategy at AARP, Lisa Sasaki, Smithsonian American Women’s History Museum, and Edward Tepporn, Executive Director of the Angel Island Immigration Station, moderated by Andrew Plumley, Senior Director of Equity and Culture at AAM.

 Speakers and Panelists